 I bought it in a few colors since I think a little sparkle always looks right for the holidays.

 As you can see on the flat package above – a small piece of tulle packs a lot of punch.

-I also like to use satin ribbon – it looks so elegant.
-I look for it on sale and have been lucky to find a few rolls of emerald green at my local thrift store for 95 cents a roll.
+Nothing says what an elegant gift more than satin ribbon.
+I look for satin ribbon all year long and when it goes on sale.
+I have even been lucky to find a few rolls at my local thrift store for 95 cents a roll.

 Since satin ribbon is a little more expensive, I use every scrap.
 It is fun coming up with ways to use the smallest pieces.
 Here I wrapped a small piece around a small box.
 I used tape to secure the ends.

 I then took a piece of tulle and placed it under the satin ribbon and made a bow with it.
 This hides the tape and creates a box that anyone would be delighted in receiving.

 Add a tag and it is ready to go.